 Laptop insurance

-With the most expensive laptops retailing at thousands of pounds, it’s well worth thinking about how you could protect them against damage, theft and more.
-We take a look at the options.
+With the most expensive laptops retailing at thousands of pounds, it’s well worth thinking about how you could protect yours against damage, theft and more.
+We take a look at the options for laptop insurance.

-With the most expensive laptops retailing at thousands of pounds, it’s well worth thinking about how you could protect them against damage, theft and more.
-We take a look at the options.
+With the most expensive laptops retailing at thousands of pounds, it’s well worth thinking about how you could protect yours against damage, theft and more.
+We take a look at the options for laptop insurance.

 But you don’t necessarily have to buy a separate insurance policy for your laptop.
-Insurance for your laptop may already be included as part of your home contents insurance.
-Or you might be able to add on cover for any gadgets and valuables, such as your laptop, that aren’t covered under your standard policy terms.
+Insurance for your laptop may already be included as part of your home contents insurance

 What does laptop insurance cover?